 Be sure to book your cave tours at both caves in advance and we recommend taking a lantern tour for one of them.
 One of our favorite moments of that tour was where the guides had us extinguish our lanterns and sit in total darkness.
 It’s eerie not being able to see even a hint of light.

-There are several great hikes between Wind Cave National Park, Custer State Park and the Custer National Forest, including Black Elk Peak, the tallest spot in the Black Hills.
+There are several great hikes between Wind Cave National Park, Custer State Park and Black Hills National Forest, including Black Elk Peak, the tallest spot in the Black Hills.

 In terms of driving tours, be sure to drive the Wildlife Loop in Custer State Park, the Iron Mountain Road, the Needles and Norbeck scenic byways and Spearfish Canyon.
 Deadwood is not far from Spearfish Canyon.